This article series documents a journey of modifying and improving a 3D printer.

 LED on 24V rail

 With about 1.8V of voltage drop over the green LED, the 1000 Ohm series resistor results in around 22mA of current through the LED.
 The LED is very bright and probably beyond the design specification at the expected high ambient temperatures, reducing the absolute lifespan of the LED.
 However, the main problem is in the series resistor.
 It dissipates the rest of the electrical energy not taken by the LED.
 This is straightforward to calculate: 22V * 0.022A ~= 0.5W, almost half a Watt of heat on that SMD resistor part!
 For context, the resistors are roughly in the 0603 standard SMD format (imperial), which means that they’re designed to take about 0.1W max under worst conditions and are driven five times as hard in reality.
 Given this situation, I think it’s only thanks to the two mainboard fans, which are blowing in the direction of the hot LEDs, that they’re not quickly failing left and right.
 I haven’t found accounts of failing Guider II mainboards due to this.
-Still, in the worst-case situation that one of those resistors shorts out and the LED gets the full voltage, like 24V straight from the power supply, it’s going to be a bad situation.
+Still, in the worst-case situation that one of those resistors shorts out due to overheating and the LED gets the full voltage, like 24V straight from the power supply, it’s going to be a bad situation.

 Hot Optical Sensors